bit-demos/single-spa/readme.md

 Single-Spa applications offer the ability to run multiple applications - or Micro-Frontends - alongside each other as in-browser modules, independent of the tech-stack used to create those MFEs.

-But singles-pa applications can be fiddly to create.
+But single-spa applications can be fiddly to create.
 Each requires its own tooling and bundling configuration, and while there are packages which assist with that it is still a non-trivial.

 Furthermore, testing these applications together can involve configuring and coordinating multiple dev servers across different repos and tech stacks.